rppicomidi/midi2usbhub/README.md

 # Terms this document uses
 - **Connected MIDI Device**: a MIDI device connected to a USB hub port or to a serial port MIDI DIN connector.
-- **USB ID**: A pair of numbers the Attached MIDI Device reports to the hub when it connects.
+- **USB ID**: A pair of numbers the Connected MIDI Device reports to the hub when it connects.
 They are supposed to be unique to a particular product.
-- **Routing Matrix**: The software that sends MIDI data to and from connected MIDI devices
+- **Routing Matrix**: The software that sends MIDI data to and from Connected MIDI Devices
 - **Terminal**: a MIDI data input to or output from the Routing Matrix.
 - **FROM terminal**: an input to the Routing Matrix.
 It will be a MIDI OUT signal from a Connected MIDI Device.